robsterlini/robsterlini-frontend/src/journal/2020/instagram-is-a-highlight-reel.md

 Charlie Dark was always adamant that social media obfuscated the truth:

+> Don’t do it for ’gram.
+>
-> The ’gram is just a highlight reel.
+> It’s just a highlight reel.

 It’s a collection of freeze frames, moments in time that the poster as felt happy with sharing with the world (or at the very least those they have allowed to follow them).